 81 years after the end of the Battle of Britain, it remains a conflict that still captures the imagination.
 The dashing pilots and iconic aircraft have been immortalised in books, pictures and on the big screen.

 Speaking in Parliament in 1940, Prime Minister Winston Churchill commemorated those who fought with one of his most remembered statements: “Never in the field of human conflict, was so much owed, by so many, to so few.”
-Today, more than 75 years after the end of World War Two the CWGC continues to commemorate those who lost their lives in the skies during one of the key points of the war.
+Now, more than 75 years after the end of World War II the CWGC continues to commemorate the war dead who lost their lives in the skies during one of the key points of the war.